MAIF/daikoku/storage-sql-migration.md

 methods live on the `TeamRepo` trait, take the tenant as a parameter and spell the `_tenant` predicate out (bound to `$1` by convention).
 The `{"users.userId": …}` membership query becomes `EXISTS (SELECT 1 FROM jsonb_array_elements(content->'users') AS u WHERE u->>'userId' = $n)`, which needs no jsonb literal and no cast.
-Note there is no GIN index on `content->'users'`, so the former `@>` containment was not indexed either — no regression.
+There was no GIN index on `content->'users'` at the time, so the former `@>` containment was not indexed either — no regression.
+Both were revisited in [item A](#a-gin-on-teamscontent-users--done), which put the containment form back and added the index.

 `userRepo` exposed two queries that never matched, both of the shape flagged after phase 1 — a faithful-looking port of a query that returned nothing: